ToshioCP/Rake-tutorial-for-beginners-en/sec1.md

 #### Rakefile example

-Utagawa-san's [Write a recipe for ajitama in a Makefile](https://blog.utgw.net/entry/2022/06/22/221311) was so interesting that I made a Rake version of it.
+Utagawa-san's [Write a recipe for ajitama in a Makefile](https://blog.utgw.net/entry/2022/06/22/221311) was so interesting that I made its Rake version.

 ```ruby
 # Make a "ajitama" (flavored egg)